spell-music/csound-expression/README.md

 Csound-expression is a Haskell framework for computer music.
 With the help of the library we can create our instruments on the fly.
-A few lines in the interpreter is enough to get the cool sound going out of your speakers.
+A couple of lines in the interpreter is enough to get the cool sound going out of your speakers.
 It can be used for simple daily sound-file processing or for a full-blown live performances.
 It's available on [Hackage](http://hackage.haskell.org/package/csound-expression).